jamesrcounts/jamesrcounts.com/_posts/2021-07-07-terraform-pipelines-with-azure-devops.md

 {:style="text-align:center"}
 ![Manual approval gate](/media/2021/07/07/manual-approval-gate.png){:style="text-align:center;"}

-That’s it.
+That's it.
 This Azure DevOps environment is now ready for use with our Terraform deployment stage.

 ### Create Infrastructure Deployment Stage